RAFT and ERMA Assistance:

 This moratorium will last for 120 days or 45 days after the Governor’s emergency declaration is terminated, whichever comes first.

 The Massachusetts Department of Housing and Community Development’s (DHCD) website has a lot of helpful information.

 City of Quincy Housing Assistance.
 The City of Quincy has established two programs to help individuals with housing assistance, one for hospitality workers being coordinated by the Quincy Chamber of Commerce and one for all other workers being coordinated by Quincy Community Action Programs (QCAP).
 The programs are being funded by an emergency appropriation from the City’s Affordable Housing Trust Fund.
 For information, click here.

 Hospitality workers, please contact the Quincy Chamber of Commerce at www.quincyhospitalitysupportfund.com, 617-471-1700 or email@example.com for an application and details of the hospitality workers program.

 Citizens’ Housing and Planning Association (CHAPA) offers programs that connect people with affordable rental and homeownership opportunities, including the Massachusetts Accessible Housing Registry (MassAccess), the Massachusetts Homeownership Collaborative, and Chapter 40B Monitoring.
 They are also offering assistance on housing issues related to the coronavirus (COVID-19).
 Find assistance here.

 Mass Landlords is a valuable resource for both landlords and tenants.
 They have information that is updated daily relating to the coronavirus (COVID-19) and rental housing.
 Find it here.

-The Massachusetts Attorney General’s office is another mortgage and foreclosure resource.
+Mortgage and Foreclosures: The Massachusetts Attorney General’s office is another great resource.
 It’s important to know your rights.
 Find the information here.